Aga Khan Hospital, Dar es Salaam

 Established in 1964, the Aga Khan Hospital, Dar es Salaam is a 170-bed multispecialty hospital.
 The hospital provides general medical services, specialist clinics and diagnostic services.
 It serves as a hub for several clinics around the city.
 It is also part of the Aga Khan Health Services international referral system, with links to the Aga Khan Hospital, Nairobi and the Aga Khan University Hospital, Karachi.

 Facilities

-The hospital's services include a 15-bed intensive care unit for adult, cardiac and paediatric populations, a haemodialysis unit, an interventional cardiology unit, six operating theatres, a neurophysiology unit, general wards for all major subspecialities, a radiology service that includes MRI, CT and 3D mammography and a 24/7 emergency department.
+The hospital's services include a 15-bed intensive care unit for adult, cardiac and paediatric populations, a haemodialysis unit, an interventional cardiology unit, six operating theatres, a neurophysiology unit, general wards for all major subspecialities, a radiology service that includes general radiology, MRI, CT and 3D mammography and a 24/7 emergency department.

 The hospital launched its Cancer Care Centre in January 2020, which will serve as a key hub for the Tanzania Comprehensive Cancer Project.
 It is expected to be completed in 2024.